Adoration of the Magi (Botticelli): Provenance

 The painting was passed down to the descendants of Gasparre di Zanobi del Lama and remained in its original location for nearly 100 years.
 The rights to the altar were transferred to the Fedini family around 1522.
 The altar was then passed on to Fabio Arrazola de Mondragone, Marquess of Mondragone, around 1570.
 He moved the painting off of the altar and to his palace, which was seized along with the rest of his property in 1575 due to his betrayal of Francesco I de' Medici (r.
-1541-1587), who was the Grand Duke of Tuscany.
+1541–1587), who was the Grand Duke of Tuscany.
 The painting was then moved to the grand ducal collections in 1575 and then to the Villa del Poggio Imperiale in 1622.
 In 1796, it moved to the Uffizi Gallery in Florence, Italy, where it remains to this day.

-The painting was briefly moved to the Minneapolis Institute of Art for an exhibition in 2022.
+The painting was in the Minneapolis Institute of Art for an exhibition in 2022/23.